swirsz/mcm/README.md

-mcm
+Second-Best Matrix Chain Multiplication Optimization Calculator
 ===

-The program is what I believe is a N^5 second-best matrix chain calculator.

-mcm.java is based on a simple optimum matrix chain multiplication program available on [Wikipedia](http://en.wikipedia.org/wiki/Matrix_chain_multiplication) and expanded it to calculate worst-case, second-best, and second worst-case values and parenthesizations.
+mcm.java is based on a simple optimum matrix chain multiplication program available on [Wikipedia](http://en.wikipedia.org/wiki/Matrix_chain_multiplication) extended to calculate worst-case, second-best, and second worst-case values and parenthesizations.

 The program works by first using 3 nested for loops to calculate the optimal parenthesization.
 To calculate second-best instead of best-case, the program requires 2 more nested for loops and calculates all the possible cases where a single suboptimal decision is made, the second best instead of the best option.

-The number of calculations that the program needs to make are minimized by simulating what we did on paper.
+The number of calculations that the program needs to make are minimized by simulating what would be done on paper.
 For example with 8 matrix dimensions, you have a total of 7 matrices, and since the first row cannot ever possibly have a second best option, you need to only calculate rows 2-7:

 8 input values/7 matrix table:
 ```